-- "EBITDAX" represents EBITDA corrected by exploration costs and extraordinary items - "EBITDA" represents earnings before interest, tax, depreciation and amortisation - "Equity ratio" represents total shareholders' equity divided by total assets operations.
+- "EBITDAX" represents EBITDA corrected by exploration costs and extraordinary items - "EBITDA" represents earnings before interest, tax, depreciation and amortisation - "Equity ratio" represents total shareholders' equity divided by total assets

+The non-IFRS and non-NGAAP financial measures presented herein are not recognised measurements of financial performance or liquidity under IFRS and NGAAP, but are used by Management to monitor and analyse the underlying performance of the Group's business and operations.
 In particular, non-IFRS and non-NGAAP financial measures should not be viewed as substitutes for profit/(loss) for the period, profit/(loss) before tax from continuing operations, operating income, cash and cash equivalents at period end or other income statement or cash flow items computed in accordance with IFRS and NGAAP.
 The non-IFRS and non-NGAAP financial measures do not necessarily indicate whether cash flow will be sufficient or available to meet the Group's cash requirements and may not be indicative of the Group's historical operating results, nor are such measures meant to be predictive of the Group's future results.
 These non-IFRS and non-NGAAP measures have not been audited or reviewed by any third party.